 Space

-“If your message is better served by using more space, then choose either the 6 x 9 or 6.125 x 11.5 options,” continues Avrick.
+“If your message is better served by using more space, then choose either the 6 x 9 or 6.125 x 11.5 options,” he continues.
 “The cost to manufacture the 6 x 9 is less than the 6 x 11; however, the postage for both will be the same.”

 Stand Out

-“If you really want your piece to stand out in the mailbox, and your budget allows, you may want to look at the 9 x 12 format,” he adds.
-“It is the most expensive to manufacture, and mail, but it will definitely stand out.”
+“If you really want your piece to stand out in the mailbox, and your budget allows, you may want to look at the 9 x 12 format,” Avrick adds.
+“It is the most expensive to manufacture and mail, but it will definitely stand out.”

 “Split your files, and always test,” he says.
 “If you have a database of 15,000 names, then choose three formats and run 5,000 of each.
 Then, track your responses, and you’ll know which works best.”